ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-print.md

 i 'goodpractice' not included with these checks

 -- Other checks --

-x The following 2 function names are duplicated in other packages:
-  * - `desc_stats` from descstatsr, exploratory, ezr, kim
-  * - `plot_network` from cape, dbnR, HeteroGGM, immcp, imsig, LSVAR, SeqNet, SubgrPlots

 x Package contains the following unexpected files:
   * a